paritytech/polkadot-sdk/docs/prdoc.md

 The PRDoc schema is defined in each repo and usually is quite restrictive.
 You cannot simply add a new property to a `PRDoc` file unless the Schema allows it.

-There are however a few convenience optional properties that could be useful to authors:
-- `authors`: An array of authors (strings).
-That can help an author find their PRs easily
-- `tags`: Array of strings.
-Those are unrelated to the Github Labels and provided for authors to flag their changes as  they wish, in order to find PR and Documentation quicker